longnca/iris-prediction-django-web-app/README.md

 ## Technical Details

-This section briefly describes the structure of the Iris Flower Prediction App, which I will introduces the Django MVT (Model-View-Template) architecture and the flow of data through the system.
+This section briefly describes the structure of the Iris Flower Prediction App.
+I will introduce the Django MVT (Model-View-Template) architecture and the flow of data through the system.

 ### Django MVT architecture

 Django uses the MVT (Model-View-Template) framework.
-This framework is used to separate the logic of different application components.
-This helps increase the modularity concept which is good for reproducibility, scalability, and maintainability.
+This framework separates the logic of different application components.
+This helps increase the modularity concept, which is good for reproducibility, scalability, and maintainability.

 #### 1. Model (`models.py`)

 In this app, there is one class `PredResults` for the model.
-The class defines the structure of the database which stores the prediction results.
-Each field is corresponding to a column in the database and the classification result.
+The class defines the structure of the database that stores the prediction results.
+Each field corresponds to a column in the database and the classification result.

 #### 2. View (`views.py`)

 Views are the classes that receive requests from users and return the prediction responses.
-In this app, there are three classes (views): `predict`, `predict_chances`, and `view_results`.
+This app has three classes (views): `predict`, `predict_chances`, and `view_results`.
 Each view handles a different logic:

 - `predict`: processes the submission from the input form.
 - `predict_chances`: makes the prediction using the pre-trained ML model (the pickle file) and stores the results in the database.